Painting by Akram Sarraj

-Portland Meet Portland's staff and board bring an array of experience, diversity and knowledge to serve their mission.
+Portland Meet Portland's staff and board bring an array of experience, diversity and knowledge to serve the mission of bringing people together to build cross-cultural community.

 Manuel Padilla, Executive Director